 Characteristics of the spring water

 The arrangement of spring and oasis of calm follows the natural hydrologic cycle: water springs up and drains away again.
 Of course you can also taste the utterly harmless water and assure oneself of its possible effect.
-However odor and savor of the water need getting used to due to the sulfur content.
+However, odour and savour of the water need getting used to due to the sulphur content.

 If you like to visit the mineral spring of Baths Rumestluns you have to go to Alta Badia and to Pederoa.
 There a street leads towards Wengen and Lunz.
 In Lunz you finally have to turn right and after circa 1.5 km on a narrow street you reach Baths Rumestluns.